Does the World Need Another Data Tool?

 And the answer to that is obviously yes.

-Startup founders who need analytics in their products but can't afford a six-figure stack and a data engineer to run it.
+Startup founders who need analytics in their products but can't afford a six figure stack and a data engineer to run it.
+Even when they find affordable tools, they don't have the analytical background to know what to measure or which patterns actually matter.
 I was this person.
 Twice.

 These aren't edge cases.
 This is most of the market.
 The analytics industry has been so focused on serving the top 5% of companies that it's forgotten about the other 95%.